ntnu-mr-cancer/AutoRef/README.md

 # How to cite AutoRef
 In case of using or refering to AutoRef, please cite it as:
-Sunoqrot, M.R.S., Nketiah, G.A., Selnæs, K.M. et al. Automated reference tissue normalization of T2-weighted MR images of the prostate using object recognition.
+Sunoqrot, M.R.S., Nketiah, G.A., Selnæs, K.M., Bathen, T.F., Elschot, M. Automated reference tissue normalization of T2-weighted MR images of the prostate using object recognition.
 Magn Reson Mater Phy (2020). https://doi.org/10.1007/s10334-020-00871-3

 # How to use AutoRef
 This is a MATLAB® function, the function was written and tested using MATLAB® R2019b.